puppetlabs/puppetserver/documentation/install_from_packages.markdown

 Some Java versions may work with other Puppet Server versions, but we do not test or support those cases.
 Community submitted patches for support greater than Java 11 are welcome.
 Both Java 8 and 11 are considered long-term support versions and are planned to be supported by upstream maintainers until 2022 or later.

+> Note: Java 8 runtime packages do not exist in the standard repositories for Debian 8 (Jessie) or Ubuntu 18.04 (Bionic).
+To install Puppet Server on Jessie, [configure the `jessie-backports` repository](https://backports.debian.org/Instructions/).
+To install Puppet Sevrer on Bionic, enable the [universe repository](https://help.ubuntu.com/community/Repositories/Ubuntu).

 ## Installing Puppet Server